 Native PKCS#11 mode will only work with an HSM capable of carrying out every cryptographic operation BIND 9 may need.
 The HSM's provider library must have a complete implementation of the PKCS#11 API, so that all these functions are accessible.
-As of this writing, only the Thales nShield HSM and the latest development version of SoftHSM can be used in this fashion.
-For other HSM's, including the AEP Keyper, Sun SCA 6000 and older versions of SoftHSM, use OpenSSL-based PKCS#11.
-(Note: As more HSMs become capable of supporting native PKCS#11, it is expected that OpenSSL-based PKCS#11 will eventually be deprecated.)
+As of this writing, only the Thales nShield HSM and SoftHSMv2 can be used in this fashion.
+For other HSMs, including the AEP Keyper, Sun SCA 6000 and older versions of SoftHSM, use OpenSSL-based PKCS#11.
+(Note: Eventually, when more HSMs become capable of supporting native PKCS#11, it is expected that OpenSSL-based PKCS#11 will be deprecated.)